thetiana/TTNMkrWanNode/README.md

 Any similar hardware should work, but might need some code change.

 # Software dependencies
+To save you little bit time I add Used_Lib file, where you can find which version of the library is used to be possible sucessful compilation with Arduino IDE.
 The [Arduino IDE](https://www.arduino.cc/en/Main/Software) with following libraries (all available from the Arduino Library Manager):
 - [Arduino MKRWAN](https://github.com/arduino-libraries/MKRWAN) version 1.1.7 or newer
 - [Adafruit FRAM](https://github.com/adafruit/Adafruit_FRAM_SPI) (SPI version)